plastboks/dotfiles/readme.md

 Disclaimer
 ==========
-Most of these dotfiles are suited for a arch/i3 (i3wm.org) enviroment.
+Most of these dotfiles are suited for a arch/i3 (i3wm.org) environment.
 Use at own risk.